-What is paid search?
 Simply put, it’s showing up in the search results page, whether it be on Google, or Bing, or DuckDuckGo, or wherever people are searching.
-And you’re not aiming for just any place on the search results page—you’re purchasing visibility in text ads at the top of search results.
+You’re not aiming for just any place on the search results page—you’re purchasing visibility in text ads at the top of search results.

 Often, property owners or property management companies will come to us and say, “We've tried that before, it's expensive, and it doesn't work,” or, “I never click on text ads because they're not relevant, they don't work.”
 The point is, they do work.
 Paid search is the best performing digital marketing channel that exists.
 Of course, that also makes it the most expensive digital marketing channel.
 The people you’re targeting are self identifying that they are searching for something you’re bidding on.
 And if you do it correctly, your ads will only show whenever they’re very relevant.

 When people tell us they spent money on Google ads and it didn’t work, it's generally because their targeting was not focused enough.

 They were targeting all sorts of searches related to the industry, and not narrowing it down to a strategy.
 What it boils down to is that your cost per acquisition (how much you're actually spending to get a lead) is extremely high because you're bringing in traffic for things that are not really relevant.
 It's not so much about the money you're spending as the strategy that you put behind it.